• Skip to primary navigation

 In this first step, you’ll learn how to reset album artwork for albums in iTunes.

-1. On Mac, open the iTunes app.
+1. On Mac, open the Music app.

 Get Album Artwork